-Darlene and Curtis Bell were recognized at a Minnesota Twins game on July 13, 2018, where they were celebrated as champions of foster and adoptive care by the Mixed Roots Foundation, which works to create awareness and support in the adoption and foster care community.
-Also honored at the game were U.S. Women’s Hockey Team sisters Hannah Brandt, who won the gold medal along with Team USA, and her sister Marissa Brandt, adopted from South Korea at birth and part of the first ever United North and South Korea Women’s Hockey Team.
+Darlene and Curtis Bell were recognized at a Minnesota Twins game on July 13, 2018, where they were celebrated as champions of foster and adoptive care, who work to create awareness and support in the adoption and foster care community.
+Also honored at the game were U.S. Women’s Hockey Team sisters Hannah Brandt, who won the gold medal along with Team USA, and her sister Marissa Brandt, adopted from South Korea at birth and part of the first-ever United North and South Korea Women’s Hockey Team.
 The Bells also appeared on a question-and-answer panel hosted by the Mixed Roots Foundation along with U.S. Senator Amy Klobuchar, also known for her work in improving foster care throughout the state.

 The Bells’ callings to foster care began when they were young.
 Darlene recalled that her family of origin “just [took in kids] for the village before there was a foster care system and felt led and called to do that, rather than let them go outside the family.”
 Curtis was taken in by his grandmother for a time at age eleven.
 He remembered that “My wife and I got married and had some relatives in the foster care system, and we became foster parents to those kids and later adopted them.
 We are called to do this, and we know it.”